yannydu/yannydu.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-Computer Engineering graduate currently trying to learn more about software development
+Hi, I'm Danny, a Computer Engineering graduate from Simon Fraser University.
+Currently I'm trying to deepen my understanding of software development.
+This site will be a space to share what I learn, showcase my projects, and reflect on my growth.